thonguyen252/Android-NiceCardDemo/README.md

 # NiceCardDemo

-A demo app for Manabie - Singapore company
+This is my interview exercise to Manabie - a Singapore company.
+This project can also be used as a reference - example of Android MVVM Architecture

 ## Getting Started